Grilled Orange Fig Glazed Turkey Burgers with Creamed Feta

 Burgers and grilling go together like lemonade and summer because it’s the perfect pairing.
-These Grilled Turkey Burgers come together in no time and are full of sweet and salty flavor when you combine an orange and fig glaze when grilling and a creamy feta spread on a toasted bun!
+These Grilled Orange Fig Glazed Turkey Burgers come together in no time and are full of sweet and salty flavor when you combine a sweet glaze when grilling with a creamy feta spread on a toasted bun!

 You know, one of my favorite things about working with brands and blogging is the fact that I try things that I may have never tried.
 Yes, I probably would have picked up one of Butterballs four varieties of frozen turkey burgers, but had they not asked me to come up with a recipe using the burgers, I would have missed out on something deliciously amazing!

 Now don’t get me wrong, the burgers are pretty superb all on their own.